cole-lightfighter/entropy/README.md

 First things last, we need to develop the tooling and architecture for this undertaking.

 During the research phase, I found that importing C++ objects (nested templated structs are evil) into Rust is a pain in the ass.<br>
-Especially for a project the size of Bitcoin Core, it would likely prove torturous debugging such a monstrosity, let alone writing it.
+Especially for a project the size of Bitcoin Unlimited, it would likely prove torturous debugging such a monstrosity, let alone writing it.

 The torment of dealing with that level of complexity led me to seek simpler solutions.